showpass/showpass-wordpress-plugin/CONTRIBUTING.md

 For our plugin we need only `plugin` folder and all scripts are inside.

+*please manually update the version number in showpass-wordpress-plugin.php*

 For preparing .zip file for plugin you will need to do this:

 * You will have commited and pushed on master branch all the changes that you made.